Home

 Many people don’t know the history of Chinese new year, or it’s interesting traditions and customs.

-Chinese New year is the most important Chinese holiday.
+Chinese New year is the most important of Chinese celebrations and holidays.
 The holiday begins on the first day of the first lunar month and lasts for two weeks.

 It is not certain as to when the Chinese New Year was first celebrated, or in what month, but by 104 BC, Emperor Wu of the Han Dynasty established the month as the beginning of the year as we know it today.